Beef Chip Dip is the perfect party dip! It’s easy to make, and it’s loaded with finely chopped deli roast beef. It’s delicious with potato chips!

-The star of this dip is deli roast beef, chopped finely and folded into the dip.
+The star of Beef Chip Dip is deli roast beef, chopped finely and folded into the dip.
 The original recipe for this old fashioned dip likely contained “chipped beef”, which is a dried beef that was often used by the military for feeding large numbers of hungry soldiers.

 You may be able to still find chipped beef, but it’s not as ubiquitous as deli roast beef, and frankly I had a hard time finding it myself.

 The good news is, deli roast beef tastes amazing in this dip, and it pairs perfectly with potato chips.
 Beef and potatoes goes well on a dinner plate, so why not in a dip!?